 The Cuisinart CMW 200 is a good all-round microwave toaster oven combo.
 We really liked the multi-stage cooking option for cooking foods such as casseroles and have not seen this feature on any competitor brands.

-Considering the stylish design, large capacity and good functionality this is a great buy at $180.
+Considering the stylish design, large capacity and good functionality this is a great buy.

 Microwave Toaster Oven Combo Wrap Up